MYNA Investors Have Opportunity to Lead Mynaric AG Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mynaric AG ("Mynaric" or the "Company") (NASDAQ: MYNA).
+26, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mynaric AG ("Mynaric" or the "Company") (NASDAQ: MYNA).

 Class Period: June 20, 2024 – October 7, 2024